 You can use any fresh herbs.
 Lemon rosemary, lemon basil and lemon lavender are some of my favorite flavor combinations.

-You can combine any citrus and fresh herb to make these.
-I have made Lemon Rosemary Shortbread before and lemon and lavender are another of my favorite flavor combinations.
-Or you could go with lime or orange or even grapefruit.
-Toss in your favorite herb (rosemary, thyme, lavender, etc.) and you have a simple and delicious (or is it simply delicious?) cookie.
+Instead of lemon you could go with another citrus such as lime or orange or even grapefruit.
+Toss in a nice complimentary herb (rosemary, thyme, lavender, etc.) and you have a simple and delicious cookie.
+Or is it a simply delicious cookie?

 - 1 lemon (or preferred citrus)